|

 Swabia.)

-The "Schwowe", as the Danube - Swabians called themselves, lived in harmony with their
+The ethnic Germans lived in harmony with their

 Hungarian, Romanian, Serbian and Croatian and other ethnic neighbors.
 Their hard work